daywalker90/summars/README.md

 * ``summars-utf8`` Switch on/off special characters in node aliases.
 Off replaces special characters with a ``?``.
 Default is ``true`` (on)

 ### Availability Database
-The availability is persistent thorugh plugin restarts.
+The availability is persistent through plugin restarts.
 The db is located in your lightning folder in the summars folder (e.g. ``.lightning/bitcoin/summars/availdb.json``).
 If you want to reset these stats stop the plugin and then remove the file.